Volunteer Expectations,

 Follow the check-in process when you arrive, as described on the volunteer listing when you signed up.

 Always wear the correct safety and protective gear for the volunteering work you are doing.
-(For example, when serving food always wear hair net, apron, and gloves)
+(For example, when serving food always wear a hair net, apron, and gloves).

 Children / Minors